-Depression is marked by feelings of sadness, worthlessness, and a loss of interest in activities.
+Depression is marked by feelings of profound sadness, worthlessness, and a loss of interest in activities.
 Bipolar disorder is similar in that there are times of depression.
 But there are also times of mania, where the person feels powerful, excited, and impulsive.

 People with mood disorders face many challenges in their personal and work lives.
 Despite these challenges, there is the popular idea that conditions like depression and bipolar disorder are linked to creativity.
 It’s easy to find support for this.
 A quick search online pulls up many famous examples of tortured artists—Beethoven, Vincent Van Gogh, Ernest Hemingway, poets Robert Lowell, John Berryman, or Sylvia Plath.